Hawkins Street

 Hawkins Street is a street in central Dublin, Ireland.
 It runs south from Rosie Hackett Bridge, at its junction with Burgh Quay, for 160 m to a crossroads with Townsend Street, where it continues as College Street.

 History

-Hawkins Street dates from at least the early 1700s, with many of the buildings on the west side of the street having been built on former back gardens when D'Olier Street was widened as part of the Wide Streets Commission.
-This area of Dublin had been reclaimed from banks of the River Liffey by 1673.
+The area around Hawkins Street was inhabited since at least the late 16th century while the general area of Dublin had been fully reclaimed from the banks of the River Liffey by 1673.
+George Burroughs is recorded as opening one of the first brick manufactories in Dublin near the site in 1599 although the street is not yet set out at the time of John Speed's Map of Dublin (1610).
 The street is named for William Hawkins (c.
 1618–1680), an Alderman of Dublin who had been the driving force behind the reclamation, funding 450 metres of walling himself.

 In the medieval period, this area had a leprosy hospital.

+The Dublin Intelligence first references the street in 1723 before the street is marked on Charles Brooking's map of Dublin (1728).

+Many of the buildings on the west side of the street having been built on former back gardens when D'Olier Street was widened as part of the Wide Streets Commission works in the late 18th and early 19th century.

+In the second half of the 20th century, the street became known as an office district with the eponymous Hawkins House constructed on the site of the former Theatre Royal from 1962-64.